Alternative approaches to redefining the kilogram: Kibble balance

 Scales like the Kibble balance also permit more flexibility in choosing materials with especially desirable properties for mass standards.
 For instance, Pt10Ir could continue to be used so that the specific gravity of newly produced mass standards would be the same as existing national primary and check standards (≈21.55 g/ml).
 This would reduce the relative uncertainty when making mass comparisons in air.
 Alternatively, entirely different materials and constructions could be explored with the objective of producing mass standards with greater stability.
 For instance, osmium-iridium alloys could be investigated if platinum's propensity to absorb hydrogen (due to catalysis of VOCs and hydrocarbon-based cleaning solvents) and atmospheric mercury proved to be sources of instability.
 Also, vapor-deposited, protective ceramic coatings like nitrides could be investigated for their suitability for chemically isolating these new alloys.

 The challenge with Kibble balances is not only in reducing their uncertainty, but also in making them truly practical realisations of the kilogram.
 Nearly every aspect of Kibble balances and their support equipment requires such extraordinarily precise and accurate, state-of-the-art technology that—unlike a device like an atomic clock—few countries would currently choose to fund their operation.
 For instance, the NIST's Kibble balance used four resistance standards in 2007, each of which was rotated through the Kibble balance every two to six weeks after being calibrated in a different part of NIST headquarters facility in Gaithersburg, Maryland.
 It was found that simply moving the resistance standards down the hall to the Kibble balance after calibration altered their values 10 ppb (equivalent to 10 μg) or more.
 Present-day technology is insufficient to permit stable operation of Kibble balances between even biannual calibrations.
 When the new definition takes effect, it is likely there will only be a few—at most—Kibble balances initially operating in the world.

 Other approaches

 Several alternative approaches to redefining the kilogram that were fundamentally different from the Kibble balance were explored to varying degrees, with some abandoned.
 The Avogadro project, in particular, was important for the 2018 redefinition decision because it provided an accurate measurement of the Planck constant that was consistent with and independent of the Kibble balance method.
-The alternative approaches included: